sagar87/tensorsignatures/docs/tutorials.rst

 2. fitting a scalar for each signature that quantifies the overall shift of mutations in pyrimidine context (bias matrix :code:`b`)
 3. fitting a scalar for each signature that is interpreted as the relative signature activity of signature in transcribed vs untranscribed regions, and early and late replicating regions (activity matrix :code:`a`).

-To understand this, we can plot the underlying signatures that created :code:`snv` by
+To understand this, we can plot the signatures that created the simulated counts in :code:`snv` by

 >>> plt.figure(figsize=(16, 3))
 >>> ts.plot_signatures(data_set.S.reshape(3,3,-1,96,3))